expressjs/multer/README.md

 options object, the file will be renamed and uploaded to the temporary directory of the system.

-By the default, Multer will rename the files so as to avoid name conflicts.
+By default, Multer will rename the files so as to avoid naming conflicts.
 The renaming function can be customized according to your needs.

 The following are the options that can be passed to Multer.